nextflow-io/nextflow/docs/config.rst

   Your ``accessToken`` can be obtained from your Tower instance in the `Tokens page <https://tower.nf/tokens>`.

 .. tip::
-  The Tower workspace ID can also the specified using the environment variable ``TOWER_WORKSPACE_ID`` (config file has priority over the environment variable).
+  The Tower workspace ID can also be specified using the environment variable ``TOWER_WORKSPACE_ID`` (config file has priority over the environment variable).

 .. _config-trace: